How do I apply for a Tax ID Number/EIN?

-You will receive your Tax ID number from the IRS to your email within one hour of submitting the online application through our website.
-GovDocFiling is committed to processing EIN applications quickly and accurately so that you can start to use your EIN and move forward with your business needs.
+You will receive your Tax ID Number from the IRS to your email within the same day you submit the online application through our website.
+GovDocFiling is committed to removing the angst and aggravation of filing government documents, helping you avoid common mistakes to get things done right the first time and move forward with your business needs.
 The EIN can be used immediately for most of your business needs, including:

 - Opening a bank account

 - Applying for a business license in your state

 It’s important to note that it can take up to two weeks for your Tax ID to become recognized by official IRS records.
 You may have to wait until you can use your EIN to file an electronic tax return, make an e-payment or pass an IRS Taxpayer Identification Number (TIN) matching program.

 Please also note that banks have different requirements.
 Some banks may require the official letter from the IRS, which is sent to the address provided in the online Tax ID application.
 This can take up to four weeks to arrive.